A Survey on Safe Multi-Modal Learning System: Monitoring-Reliable Model Outputs

-\paragraph{Miscalibration in MMLS.} Similar to uni-modal learning, mis-calibration is a prevalent issue in MMLS yet remains underexplored.
-Despite the involvement of various modalities, MMLS may exhibit a bias towards relying on a single modality for decision-making \cite{ma2023calibrating}.
-Recently, few pilot studies have emerged focusing on foundation MMLS.
+Miscalibrations in AI systems can manifest as overconfidence, where models inaccurately assign high probabilities to incorrect predictions, or underconfidence, where models fail to recognize the accuracy of their correct predictions with sufficient certainty.
+Similar to uni-modal learning, miscalibration is a prevalent issue in MMLS yet remains underexplored.
+Despite the involvement of various modalities, MMLS may exhibit a bias towards relying on a single modality for decision-making, resulting in the issue of over-confidence \cite{ma2023calibrating}.
+Recently, few pilot studies have emerged focusing on the foundation MMLS.
 For example, concerns about miscalibration have been raised regarding zero-shot VLMs such as CLIP. \cite{oh2023towards} conducts further studies on fine-tuned VLMs, uncovering that traditional fine-tuning strategies can significantly affect model calibration.
 Ensuring MMLS are well-calibrated is vital for their safe use, with research concentrating on model calibration and reliable uncertainty estimation (specifically when models are not well-calibrated).

-\paragraph{Calibrating MMLS.} The diversity of modalities in MMLS presents both challenges and potential breakthroughs for the development of new approaches for calibrating MMLS.
-A regularization-based technique CML is proposed for better calibration of MMLS, which calibrates the relationship between confidence and the number of modalities involved in multimodal learning~\cite{ma2023calibrating}.